milvus-io/milvus/docs/design_docs/proxy.md

 DqRequestChannel and DqResultChannel do not need to be persisted and can be freely allocated by Query Coordinator.
 In the actual implementation, the DqRequestChannel of each collection can be exclusive, and the DqResultChannel can be exclusive or shared by all collections on the proxy.
-When the proxy applies for the DqRequestChannel and DqResultChannel information of the collection from the Query Coordinato, it can attach the proxy's own ID: ProxyID.
+When the proxy applies for the DqRequestChannel and DqResultChannel information of the collection from the Query Coordinator, it can attach the proxy's own ID: ProxyID.

 With DqRequestChannel of the collection, the proxy will create an msgstream object to generate data into DqRequestChannel.
 With the DqResultChannel of the collection, the proxy will create an msgstream object, and Proxy will